-If you want to run the examples in this document, contact your SAS Software Representative for information about accessing the sample library files.
+If you want to run the examples in this document, contact your on-site SAS support personnel for information about accessing the sample library files.
 The sample files contain instructions for creating the ADABAS files.
 The steps are as follows: